madgik/exareme2/kubernetes/DevDeployment.md

-# Exareme2 Development deployment with Kubernetes in one node
+# Exaflow Development deployment with Kubernetes in one node

 ## Configuration